 I am literally a child of the moor being born about a thousand feet above sea level on the Staffordshire/Derbyshire border.
 I always wanted to be a nurse to work with children: but I ended up with a range of different jobs including being a Civil Servant.
-My office overlooked a Primary School and before I knew it I found myself at teacher Training College!
-This was a perfect choice for me, I and in my career I taught all ages from 5-11 and I loved my job.
+My office overlooked a Primary School and before I knew it I found myself at Teacher Training College!
+This was a perfect choice for me, I taught all ages from 5-11 and I loved my job.

 In my spare time I ‘trod the boards’ playing some very interesting roles for local Operatic Societies with gigs thrown in for good measure as the lead singer of a folk group.

 So where is church in all this?
 I was now married to Anthony and we had a new born son who had to be christened……..and it was that which got me back to church.
 Some 10 years later, (and by this time I had a daughter as well as a son), I was faced with a crossroads in my life for I had been offered an opportunity to work with a theatre group for children and young adults, while at the same time I felt called to share my faith…………God won….(At least I hope so)…..and three years later I became a Lay Reader who was to work in 5 different diocese where I became involved in the healing ministry of the church.